Installation

 macOS

-Download the installation disk image (DMG, sent by an email) and after opening the disk image in macOS you should drag the “MapTiler Engine Pro” icon into your “Application” folder.
-The command line interface can be started from Terminal application as:
+Get the installation disk image (DMG) from the MapTiler Engine download page.
+Open the disk image in macOS and drag the “MapTiler Engine Pro” icon into your “Application” folder.
+The command line interface can be started from Terminal application:

 $ /Applications/MapTiler Engine.app/Contents/MacOS/maptiler-engine